Combining Prior Knowledge and Data for Robust Controller Design: Robust controller design using prior knowledge and data

-If the LFT~\eqref{eq:sys_prior} is interpreted as a partially known system with an unknown parameter $\Delta_{\tr}$, compare~\eqref{eq:sys}, we note that any robust controller designed via Theorem~\ref{thm:robust_H2} leads to the same guarantees for the \emph{true} unknown system.
-In the proof, we show robust performance w.r.t.\ the transformed uncertainty $\tilde{\Delta}=B_w\Delta$ since the multiplier description in~\eqref{eq:tDecom_def} is only valid for $\tilde{\Delta}$, but not for $\Delta$ directly.
-However, treating $B_w\Delta$ as one full-block uncertainty does not cause additional conservatism in the design since, by Lemma~\ref{lem:combined_multipliers}, the set $\tDecom$ takes into account the fact that $\tilde{\Delta}$ has the form $B_w\Delta$ for some $\Delta\in\Decom$.
-While the matrix inequality~\eqref{eq:prop_rob_H2_LMI2} is not linear in the state-feedback gain $K$, it is simple to transform~\eqref{eq:prop_rob_H2_LMI2} into an LMI following standard steps (compare, e.g.,~\cite[Section 4.5]{scherer2000linear}): Just by applying the Schur complement and defining the new variable $L=K\mathcal{X}$,~\eqref{eq:prop_rob_H2_LMI2} is equivalent to
+While the matrix inequality~\eqref{eq:prop_rob_H2_LMI2} is not linear in the state-feedback gain $K$, it is simple to transform~\eqref{eq:prop_rob_H2_LMI2} into an LMI following standard steps (compare, e.g.,~\cite[Section 4.5]{scherer2000linear}).
+By just applying the Schur complement and defining the new variable $L=K\mathcal{X}$,~\eqref{eq:prop_rob_H2_LMI2} is equivalent to